neo-mashiro/SUFD/README.md

 ## Sample Client

-In case `telnet` or a bash shell is not available in some operating systems, the client in the _sample client_ folder may be helpful.
+In case `telnet` or a bash shell is not available in some operating systems, the client in the client_ folder may be helpful.
 While it simulates a normal Unix shell, it is also able to communicate with the daemon in the absence of an installed `telnet` program.
 To build and run, `cd` to that folder and type:
 ```shell
 $ make clean && make
 $ ./sshell
 ```

-On startup, this client reads a configuration file `config.ini` in its root folder _./sample client_, which has four lines:
+On startup, this client reads a configuration file `config.ini` in its root folder _./client_, which has four lines:
 > VSIZE 40
 > HSIZE 75
 > RHOST localhost